supahcraig/rpcn_snowflake/README.md

 * In the Redpanda console (`http://localhost:8080`) you will see messages in the `vehicle_telemetry` topic
 * In Snowflake, querying the `vehicle_telemetry` table will show those same messages, more or less in real time.

+---

+# Lab Exercises

+* test schema evolution
+  * add a field to the data generator payload
+  * update the schema evolution setting in the rpcn yaml / restart pipeline
+  * observe new field in Snowflake
+*